2013 Sep Oct Nov Dec 2014 Jan Feb Mar Apr May Jun Jul Aug

 Remembrance Day - Veterans Affairs Canada - Teacher Resources

 1995 Aboard Atlantis (STS-74), Chris Hadfield becomes the 1st Canadian to operate the Canadarm.
-In Dec.
-2012, he will be enroute to becoming the 2nd Canadian to take part in a long-duration spaceflight aboard the ISS.
-In March 2013 he will be the 1st Canadian to command a spaceship when he becomes Commander of the International Space Station during the 2nd portion of his 6 month stay in space.
+In March 2013 he became the 1st Canadian to command the International Space Station during the 2nd portion of his 6 month stay in space.

 1981 Launch of Canadarm aboard Space Shuttle Columbia (STS-2)

-2007 The last direct-current electrical distribution system in the United States is shut down in New York City by Con Edison.
+2007 The last direct current electrical distribution system in the United States is shut down in New York City by Con Edison.
+Learn more about direct and alternating current .

 1887 Granville T. Woods patents the first telegraph system for railroads.